It’s been almost two years since I filled my last prescription after taking a pill daily for almost a decade.

 Taking a probiotic daily helps me.
 I take one through my nutritionist that is specifically designed for people with sensitivities to gluten and dairy.

-5) Relax with Magnesium.
 Magnesium plays a key role in relaxing our muscles, including the ones in our digestive tract that can act up and send food and acid in the wrong direction.
 I was deficient in magnesium and started supplementing with it through my nutritionist, and it helped me tremendously.
+I would encourage anyone facing the same issues I was to add magnesium citrate powder to your diet so it helped me a lot.

 This is the primary way my MOM was able to stop taking Nexium after being on it for about 12 years!
+My mom was taking Nexium for years because her friend had recommended it to her but she recently found out that one of the Side Effects of the drug is a 20-50% increased risk of developing fatal kidney disease.
+This obviously got alarm bells ringing so she knew she had to find a way to get off the medication.
 She and my dad both switched from their traditional doctor – who told them they were his “best patients” even though my mom still took daily reflux meds – to Dr. Bill Rollow.
 He helped my mom safely wean off of Nexium (this is SO important) and transition to a natural way, and she is now Nexium-free!
 She swears by these DGL tablets and takes one 15-20 minutes before each meal.

 **IMPORTANT NOTE: SOME people with reflux symptoms have stomach ulcers, hernias and other bacterial infections, so it is CRUCIAL that you see a doctor for a proper diagnosis and not self-prescribe things like betaine HCl.
 I’m just sharing my story and what worked for me.
 A trained functional medicine doctor will be able to talk more in-depth about this option with you to determine if it’s the right path of treatment for your body.